Travel Safety Tips

 When Is The Best Time To Buy Travel Insurance?

-So once you’ve put your holiday trips together and made all the arrangements.
-There’s just one last thing to consider before your travel prep is done: Trip insurance (for U.S. residents only) or travel insurance (for any international traveler).
+Once you’ve put your holiday trips together and made all the arrangements, there’s just one last thing to consider before your travel prep is done: trip insurance or travel medical insurance.
 Here’s when you should get it:

 • Right After Booking: It’s smart to get insurance as soon as you book.
 That way you can rest assured that you’ll be covered if anything unexpected happens during your trip.